valkey-io/valkey-doc/docs/management/config.md

     ./redis-server --port 6380 --replicaof 127.0.0.1 6379

-The format of the arguments passed via the command line is exactly the same as the one used in the redis.conf file, with the exception that the keyword is prefixed with `--`.
+The format of the arguments passed via the command line is exactly the same as the one used in the valkey.conf file, with the exception that the keyword is prefixed with `--`.

-Note that internally this generates an in-memory temporary config file (possibly concatenating the config file passed by the user, if any) where arguments are translated into the format of redis.conf.
+Note that internally this generates an in-memory temporary config file (possibly concatenating the config file passed by the user, if any) where arguments are translated into the format of valkey.conf.

 Changing Valkey configuration while the server is running
 ---